Block-Sparse Global Attention for Efficient Multi-View Geometry Transformers: Method

+where $d_h$ is the embedding dimension of a single attention head.
 Multi-head attention concatenates $H$ such projections to enhance expressivity~\cite{vaswani2017transformer}.
-For long input sequences, computing the full attention matrix $\mathbf{A} = \mathbf{Q}\mathbf{K}^\top$ is the bottleneck of the operation.
-For a moderate input length of $10$ frames at resolution $518^2$, the global attention matrix would already contain $(10\cdot \frac{518}{14}^2)^2\approx 1.8\cdot10^8$ elements, whereas for $100$ frames, the attention matrix would take around 35GB at half precision.
+The bottleneck of this operation is the full attention matrix $\mathbf{A} = \mathbf{Q}\mathbf{K}^\top$, which grows quadratically with the number of input tokens.
+For a moderate input length of $10$ frames at resolution $294\times 518$, the global attention matrix would already contain $(10\cdot \frac{294\cdot518}{14^2})^2\approx 1.2\cdot10^8$ elements, corresponding to more than 100MB at half precision.
+At $1000$ frames, the required space would increase to more than 1 TB.

 \PAR{Block-Sparse Attention.} Sparse attention reduces the quadratic cost of full attention by constraining the pattern of non-zero entries in $\mathbf{Q}\mathbf{K}^\top$.
 Instead of attending to all positions, only predefined entries are computed: